Is It Hard to Succeed on eBay?

 According to some books and websites, succeeding on eBay is easy (albeit often with some “secret” that you get only by buying the book, website subscription, or other product).
 Some say eBay’s heyday is over, and nobody makes money there anymore.

 So what gives?
 Is it easy to get rich quick on eBay, or is it impossible to make a buck under any circumstances?
 For some, it’s much harder than it used to be.
 For others, it’s easier than ever.
-Here’s why.

 As has always been the case, some sellers are doing very well on eBay while others struggle.
 What has changed in recent years is the nature of the marketplace. eBay has become more popular (with more members, buyers, and sellers), more fee-intensive, and its customer service more buyer-oriented.

-Reading through this list, it’s easy to picture the eBay of a dozen years ago: still somewhat exotic for the general public yet at the same time the only major e-commerce retailer, populated more by enthusiasts, early adopters, specialists, and recyclers than by professional retailers.
+It’s easy to picture the eBay of a dozen years ago: still somewhat exotic for the general public yet at the same time the only major e-commerce retailer, populated more by enthusiasts, early adopters, specialists, and recyclers than by professional retailers.

 Fast-forward to today and what you’ll see on eBay is the global public.
 Just about every entrepreneur, business, and trader of every kind sells on eBay or has considered selling on eBay, and most people are well-accustomed to online buying, including savvy price comparison and product comparison practices.